-We have a long commitment to the community, the youth and elderly.
+We have long commitment to the community, the youth and elderly.
 In February 1909, under Rev. Keifer, we moved the St. Paul's Orphanage from Butler to Greenville.
 In the 1930s we moved the "old folks home" from Main Street to Eagle Street to the St. Paul's facility on Jamestown Road.
 In the 1970s, we purchased the old Penn High School building, and then sold it to permit construction for building the Greenville House, an apartment building for seniors.
-In 1985 we purchased Zion's Community Preschool to serve area families.

-In 2016 when the Good Shepherd Building was destroyed, we hosted their Medical Clinic.
-We provide space for other community groups such as AA and Alzheimer's Support Group.
+In the 2000s we purchased Zion's Community Preschool to serve area families.
+Since 2016 when the Good Shepherd Building was destroyed, we have hosted the Community Clinic.
+We provide space for other community groups such as AA and Scouts.